wp-plugins/orbisius-cyberstore/readme.txt

 * Combined a few misc checkboxes into one row to save some space
 * Reduced the custom params that are sent to paypal.
 Send only to most necessary onces.
 * Passing product_name as a custom parameter to paypal
+* Re-organized add product so it's super simple and advanced things are in the advanced hidden section, optionally toggle-able

 = 1.2.7 =
 * Added link to extensions on the dashboard